Ipilimumab

 b Including fatal outcome.

-c Additional information about these potentially inflammatory adverse reactions is provided in “Description of selected adverse reactions”.
+c Additional information about these potentially inflammatory adverse reactions is provided in “Description of selected adverse reactions” and section 4.4.
 Data presented in those sections primarily reflect experience from a Phase 3 study, MDX010-20.

 d Data outside the 9 completed clinical trials in melanoma were included in frequency determinations.